mr4tt/time-capsule/README.md

 - Cron is a program that can schedule times for things (cron jobs) to run on a Unix system
 - In this case, we use cron to run our code once a day to see if any emails should be sent

-1. Go to your repo and run `cargo build --release` to create the executable
+1. Go to your repo and run `cargo build --release && mv target/release/time-capsule.exe .` to create the executable and move it to the project root directory
 2. Run `crontab -e` to create a new crontab file (contains all cron job info) or open it
-3. Append `5 0 * * * ./time-capsule/target/release/time-capsule.exe` (or current location of your executable)
+3. Append `5 0 * * * ./time-capsule/time-capsule.exe` (or current location of your executable) to the crontab file
+   - This runs `time-capsule.exe` every day at 12:05am
    - note: cron jobs run from your home directory